 Finally, the relationship between phase and longitude suggests that phase may help geolocate diurnal blocks.
 Figure 14c shows mean and standard deviations when this mapping is derived from relaxed diurnal data.
 We see that the quality of the predictor varies significantly: a phase from -2 to 0 indicates only the hemisphere, while most other phases predict longitude within ± 20 degrees.

 5.3 Correlating Block Diurnalness and Allocation Date

-Policies for IP address allocation have evolved since IPv4 was introduced, with stricter requirements for density and reuse that encourage dynamic allocation through full allocation in May 2012 [14].
-Prior work has documented increased dynamic addressing over time [3].
+Policies for IP address allocation have evolved since IPv4 was introduced, with stricter requirements for density and reuse that encourage dynamic allocation through full allocation.